-- The coursebook can be ordered through POD. - The mandatory textbook for this course is the latest edition of M. Bogdan, Concise introduction to EU Private International Law, Groningen: Europa Law Publishing. - The use of the latest edition of 'Selected National, European and International Provisions from Public and Private Law, the Maastricht Collection' by Nicole Kornet & S. Hardt (eds.), Groningen: Europa Law Publishing, is recommended for those students who are already in possession of the book and/or participate in other ELS-courses. - For other students, such as non-ELS-students, another option is: Prof. dr. K. Boele Woelki (ed.), Ars Aequi wetseditie European Private International Law 2015-2017, Nijmegen: Ars Aequi Libri (latest edition; ISBN: 9789069165998).
+- The mandatory textbook for this course is the 2019 edition of M. Bogdan & M. Pertegás Sender, Concise introduction to EU Private International Law, Groningen: Europa Law Publishing. - The use of the latest edition of 'Selected National, European and International Provisions from Public and Private Law, the Maastricht Collection' by Nicole Kornet & S. Hardt (eds.), Groningen: Europa Law Publishing, is recommended for those students who are already in possession of the book and/or participate in other ELS courses.

+• For other students, such as non-ELS students, another option is: Prof. dr. K. Boele - Woelki (ed.), Ars Aequi wetseditie European Private International Law 2017-2019, Nijmegen: Ars Aequi Libri.

-(See also announcement before the start of the course, all books can be ordered e.g. via studystore or the publisher).
+(See also announcement on Student Portal before the start of the course, all books can be ordered e.g. via Studystore or the publisher).